Technologicat/python-3-scicomp-intro/README.md

 You may also be interested in [Scipy Lecture Notes](https://www.scipy-lectures.org/), a community-maintained online material with a similar (but slightly different) focus.

+On the other hand, if you already Python, but don't yet Racket, you may be interested in our two final lectures, which contain a crash course on Racket (beside discussing impure functional programming in Python).
+In short, [Racket](http://racket-lang.org/) is a modern Lisp, or more specifically, a descendant of Scheme.

 ### Lecture notes ###

 This is **not** a general guide to Python for general-purpose programming.
 Neither is it completely self-contained.
 Links to online material are provided, and the reader is expected to follow them where applicable.